Quelklef/mation/README.md

 - Monoidal HTML: monoidal affordances like `foldMap` can be used to create `Html` values, which notably improves ergonomics.
 No more awkward appending a list of `Html` values to another list!

+- Powerful styling: give an element a `background-color` with `S.backgroundColor "red"`.
+Do it on `:hover` with `S.onHover [ S.backgroundColor "red" ]`.
+Even `@media` queries are supported!

+## Anti-features

+- Mation is currently in development and the API is not solidified

+- Currently Mation is not the best choice for performance-sensitive applications

 ## Demo